Experienced Atlanta DUI Lawyers at Chestney & Sullivan

 A warning to drivers:

 The Governor’s Office of Highway Safety (GOHS) oversees the Atlanta Police HEAT Unit.
 NHTSA has already been active on social media, warning about the dangers of drinking and driving sober.
-Here are Facebook and X (formerly Twitter) posts from the Atlanta Police Department, Georgia Governor’s Office of Highway Safety (GOHS) to never drink and drive and to use a sober driver:
+Here are Facebook and X (formerly Twitter) posts from the Atlanta Police Department, Georgia Governor’s Office of Highway Safety (GOHS) to never Never drive under the influence of alcohol or drugs, especially during the Drive Sober or Get Pulled over campaign that is currently running through New Year’s Day::

 Call our experienced Atlanta DUI lawyers today: